 Macmillan and Co.
 THE new novel by Mr. Kingsley will be looked for in many circles with greater expectations of delight than the new novel of any one except Dickens, Thackeray, or Mrs. Gaskell; and the disappointment will be all the greater because of this flutter of expectation.
-In reading Two Years Ago we have been forced to check the impatience produced by the sense of tedium, and we have recalled the former evidences of Mr. Kingsley's talent to reassure ourselves that we were not mistaken in awarding him a prominent place among the popular writers of the day; for, undeniably, if we had no other standard by which to measure him than Two Years Ayo, we should not assign him a place even among third-rate writers.
+In reading Two Years Ago we have been forced to check the impatience produced by the sense of tedium, and we have recalled the former evidences of Mr. Kingsley's talent to reassure ourselves that we were not mistaken in awarding him a prominent place among the popular writers of the day; for, undeniably, if we had no other standard by which to measure him than Two Years Ago, we should not assign him a place even among third-rate writers.

 As a story, Two Years Ago is dull and spasmodic.
 It opens with a scene which took place "a month ago;" it then goes back to "sixteen years ago," and finally begins "two years ago."
 In a similar hop-skip-and-jump style it proceeds.
 The incidents are numerous, but disconnected.
-The persons appear, talk, rant generally, and disappear.
-There is no repose.
-There is no development.
-There is no continuity of narrative.
-The pictures are lurid, and are striving after effect, no permanent effect is reached.
+The persons appear, talk mant conversally and disconnected.

+striving after effect, no permanent effect is reached.
 In these three volumes there are 'effects' enough to have filled half a dozen volumes.
 Death-bed scenes, cholera, a wreck, attempts at suicide, pistols fired in gentlemen's faces without harm, delirium tremens, jealousy, et id omne genus, but none of these stir the pulses, none of them interest the feelings.
 There is one chapter entitled "Nature's Melodrama," and omitting 'Nature' this title might be given to the whole book, which is a phantasmagoria of unreality, without even the charm of being imaginative.

 It will not be credited by readers of Mr. Kingsley's other works that he could have produced a novel so entirely without merit or interest of any kind, except that derived from mere diction (which is of course generally vigorous, and often poetical), and from occasional descriptions of scenery.
-We fancy that the main source of his failure has been the idea of producing a "striking novel of the day:" in the attempt to be striking he has become spasmodic; in the attempt to depict contemporary life he has quitted the path where his talent has free scope, for one unsuited to itquitted imagination for observation.
+We fancy that the main source of his failure has been the idea of producing a "striking novel of the day:" in the attempt to be 'striking' he has become spasmodic; in the attempt to depict contemporary life he has quitted the path where his talent has free scope, for one unsuited to itquitted imagination for observation.
 The romance and descriptions of Westward Ho! are displaced for the melodrama and rant of a novel which, pretending to depict the life of to-day, depicts the life of no day.